 - Think about what IS working for you.
 What are some good habits you have?
 Who or what makes you feel good?
 Think about how to spend more time with those activities or people.
 Put this in writing as well, so you can remind yourself that you can work with what’s working.

 Renew your spirit.
 A few minutes of meditation, gratitude, prayer, or deep breathing is great for mental cleansing.
 These relaxation strategies can help you unwind, stay in the present, ignite your inner spirit, and reduce the negative energy and thoughts that weigh you down.

 - Practice mindfulness.
 Spring is a great time to “take stock” of our mental state.
 Reflecting and being aware of our thoughts and feelings allows us to be better prepared to handle any life stressors and be more in tune with ourselves.

 - Practice gratitude out loud.
 While decluttering some of those negative thoughts, now is a great time to refocus on things that make us grateful.
-It could be living sober, friends or councilors, or maybe just the great weather.
+It could be living sober, friends or counselors, or maybe just the great weather.
 Speak these things into existence.
-If you think it’s a beautiful day, or you’re grateful for your health, your ability to pay bills, your family’s time together, share that with a loved one, or say it out loud to yourself.
+If you think it’s a beautiful day, or you’re grateful for your health, your ability to pay bills, or your family’s time together, share that with a loved one, or say it out loud to yourself.